nasimmozafari/ColoradoUniProject_Spring2023/README.md

 4. Verified landslides of North America collected by Earth Lab at the University of Colorado Boulder (Main source: [NASA Global Landslide Catalog (GLC)] Link: https://data.nasa.gov/Earth-Science/Global-Landslide-Catalog/h9d8-neg4

 ## Running the workflow
 The python code works by activating the earth-analytics environment in terminal typing conda activate earth-analytics.
 Then, open a Jupyter notebook browser typing jupyter notebook in terminal.
 Navigate to the Landslide_Detection_SAR_MSI_Nasim_Mozafari.ipynb [here](https://github.com/nasimmozafari/Landslide_Detection_SAR).
 Run the ipynb file from the Kernel tab selecting Restart & Run All.
-The code contains EarthExplorer pre-written syntax
+The code contains some EarthExplorer pre-written syntax.

 Citations: